-If you’re a software tester, use multiple Macs, and take screenshots, this could be very useful to you.
+This tip could be useful to anyone with multiple Macs, but was developed in my role as a software tester.
 I would sometimes use screenshots as a way to remind myself of a bug I found and needed to file.

 My workflow was to find bugs on multiple Macs, take screenshots and then typically file bugs on my main Mac.
 Perhaps some of the Macs were in labs or busy installing new software when I needed the screenshots.
 Or perhaps I’m installing something on my main Mac and I can easily just slide over to another Mac and keep filing bugs.

 Note: This works best if you set up screencapture on each Mac to name the file after the machine’s name.
 This is described in Custom names for screenshots.
 Also, iCloud Drive is required for this to work.